 They are ideal for training into trees, covering walls and other garden structures or as a freestanding half standard.
 Wisterias require high maintenance and usually begin flowering within three to five years of planting.

-Thomas Nuttall, English botanist, named this genus in honor of Dr. Caspar Wistar (1761 – 1818), who was an American physician and anatomist.
+Thomas Nuttall, an English botanist, named this genus in honor of Dr. Caspar Wistar (1761 – 1818), who was an American physician and anatomist.

-Wisteria signifies obsession and passionate love.
+Wisteria signifies obsession, romance and passionate love.

-Interesting facts about Wisteria:
+Interesting facts about Wisteria

 The World’s Largest Wisteria